 geography is not a limiting factor - coaching sessions via Phone and video calls

 I work with clients based all across the world—geography is not at all a limiting factor (nor are most time zones!).
-I typically coach my clients via audio and video calls.
-This means that you can focus more on the content of our coaching session, rather than stressing about commuting to and from our session.
+Coaching sessions typically take place via phone/video calls.
+This means that you freed up to focus more on the content of our coaching session, rather than stressing about commuting to and from another location.
 However, I also offer in-person sessions in New York City and Washington, DC, once or twice each month, for those who would like to engage with me face-to-face.

 Accountability check-ins and support

 I provide exercises and support between sessions to help build your roadmap, keep us on track, and provide the accountability support you request as part of our partnership.
 If part of your ADHD includes an aversion to paperwork, worry not — this material can often (though not always) be covered during our sessions instead and/or the exercises can be accomplished via methods that best suit your personal processing style.

 Minimum time committment

 The minimum committment for coaching with me is three months.
 That is the shortest span of time in which you could get a genuine sense for how coaching can improve your life.
 A six to twelve month commitment is when you begin to see truly significant transformation and lasting results through the coaching partnership.